jwalsh/repolens/docs/index.rst

-Welcome to CodeNexus's documentation!
+Welcome to RepoLens's documentation!
 =====================================

-CodeNexus is a standardized system for packaging, presenting, and analyzing project repositories.
+RepoLens is a standardized system for packaging, presenting, and analyzing project repositories.

 .. toctree::
    :maxdepth: 2